 Remembering Don Bowden's U.S. milestone

-Brad Herzog, Sports Illustrated
+By Brad Herzog, Sports Illustrated

-When Roger Bannister first ran the Mile in less than four minutes, on May 6, 1954, he was hailed the next morning by The New York Times as having achieved "one of man's hitherto unattainable goals."
-The four-minute barrier was not only physical but also psychological, and by cracking it with a time of 3:59.4, the Oxford medical student cleared the path for runners everywhere.
+When Roger Bannister first ran the Mile in less than 4 minutes, on May 6, 1954, he was hailed the next morning by The New York Times as having achieved "one of man's hitherto unattainable goals."
+The 4 minute barrier was not only physical but also psychological, and by cracking it with a time of 3:59.4, the Oxford medical student cleared the path for runners everywhere.
 Within three years, sub-4 minute Miles had been run 17 times by 11 runners.
 But not by an American.

 It wasn't until June 1957 that a gangly 20-year-old Californian with economics studies on his mind, the half mile or 880 on his track agenda and only four competitive Miles under his belt became the first U.S. citizen to run a sub-4 minute Mile.
 But who remembers?
 Though he bolstered his nation's pride 40 years ago, Don Bowden remains little more than an afterthought in most running histories.
 Unlike Bannister, Bowden didn't become a household name.

 Of course, if Bowden had had his way he would have been a football player, not a runner.
 But he was 6'3", weighed about 160 pounds and was nicknamed Stork.
 Lee Cox, the football and track coach at Lincoln High in San Jose, took one look at him and said, "Don, I don't want to have to scrape you off the field.
 I think I'd better make a track man out of you."